convenient locksmith service that comes to you

 If you need to change locks in Georgetown, TX, the goal is simple: make sure only the right people can get in.
 Maybe you just bought a home, took over a rental, misplaced a key, dealt with an employee turnover, or want stronger security at the front door.
 Whatever brought you here, our mobile locksmith team provides on-site lock replacement, rekeying, and hardware upgrades for homes, offices, storefronts, and rental properties throughout Georgetown.

-Rekey or Replace: Which One Makes More Sense?
+Replace vs Rekey: Which One Makes More Sense?

 One of the first questions people ask is whether they need a full lock change or just a rekey.
 The answer depends on the condition of the hardware, your security goals, and whether you want to keep the same style of lock on the door.
 Rekeying changes the inner pin configuration of the lock cylinder so old keys stop working.
 The outside hardware stays in place, but the lock is reset to work with a new key.
 This is often a practical option when the lock still works well and you simply want to cut off old access.